 Into the Woods coffee has a very talented owner, with many skills and she is really living out whatever love for fantasy and stories that she has with this cafe.
 It touches everything from design, what the menu looks like and the names of the drinks that you order.
 Not to mention the pastry.
 Go…

 Wat Ban Den | The Miracle of Mae Taeng

 Wat Ban Den is to say the least a very overwhelming temple.
 When I first came home from the visit there I couldn’t figure out what to write about it.
 Since it resembles the Blue Temple in Chiang Rai a bit but still meets typical Lanna Tradition and then blends Theravada and Mahayana Buddhism.
 Am…

 Nam Tok Bua Tong | The Sticky Waterfall

 Maybe the best waterfall for a day out of Chiang Mai with the family.
 The Spiderman experience is fun for both kids and adults when climbing this sticky waterfall.

-A visit to Doi Mae Salong, elevation 1367 meter above sea level, was part of last summers roadtrip over the mountains from Chiang Mai to Chiang Saen.
-Doi Mae Salong is to describe it shortly a community settled by the former Kuomintang nationalist forces, the 93rd Division who moved from Myanmar to reside on Thai territory in 1961.
+A visit to Doi Mae Salong, elevation 1367 meters above sea level, was part of last summer roadtrip over the mountains from Chiang Mai to Chiang Saen.
+Doi Mae Salong describes it shortly as a community settled by the former Kuomintang nationalist forces, the 93rd Division, who moved from Myanmar to reside on Thai territory in 1961.
 The…